wristband-dev/aspnet-jwt/README-NuGet.md

-# Wristband Machine-toMachine (M2M) Auth SDK for ASP.NET
+# Wristband Jwt Validation SDK for ASP.NET

 Wristband provides enterprise-ready auth that is secure by default, truly multi-tenant, and ungated for small businesses.